valkey-io/valkey-doc/commands/cluster-countkeysinslot.md

-Returns the number of keys in the specified Valkey Cluster hash slot.
+Returns the number of keys in the specified Valkey Cluster hash slot in the currently selected database.
 The command only queries the local data set, so contacting a node that is not serving the specified hash slot will always result in a count of zero being returned.

 ```
 > CLUSTER COUNTKEYSINSLOT 7000